Nicole Stratford

-Nicole Ellen Stratford (born 1 February 1989) is a New Zealand association footballer who plays as a defender for German 2.
-Frauen-Bundesliga club FC Carl Zeiss Jena and the New Zealand women's national team.
+Nicole Ellen Stratford (born 1 February 1989) is a New Zealand association footballer who plays as a defender for Northern Lights and the New Zealand women's national team.

 Career

 Stratford was a member of the New Zealand under-20 national team which participated at the 2008 FIFA U-20 Women's World Cup in Chile.

 In June 2019, Stratford received her first call-up to the New Zealand women's national team for the 2019 FIFA Women's World Cup in France, replacing the injured Meikayla Moore.
 Though unused in the World Cup, she made her international debut on 7 November 2019 against China in the 2019 Yongchuan International Tournament, which finished as a 0–2 loss.
 She made her second appearance three days later against Canada.

 In 2019, Stratford joined German club USV Jena of the Frauen-Bundesliga on a one-year contract.

 Personal life

 Stratford worked as a police officer in Auckland.